mammothfactory/MammothGPT-V2/README.md

 1) Hugging Face Dataset #1 (Largest with minimal data removed from the web scraping and API inputs)
 2) Hugging Face Dataset #2 (Focused on physical property and location data)
 3) Hugging Face Dataset #3 (Focused on previous owner, sales, and value data)

+DatasetDocumentation.numbers (and its export to DatasetDocumentation.xls) should act as the final documentation of python code, and NOT how code initially defined.
+See the .csv files in the "DatasetConfiguration" directory for how code should be defined.